• Skip to primary navigation

 Some power stations use renewable energy sources such as wind, sunlight, and moving water.

-Electricity is not stored in a battery, it is created when the chemicals inside react with each other.
+Electricity is not stored in a battery.
+It is created when the chemicals inside react with each other.

 What conducts electricity?

-Last Updated on May 14, 2021 by Emma Vanstone
+Last Updated on April 2, 2025 by Emma Vanstone

 Safety Notice